orientechnologies/orientdb-docs/Full-Text-Index.md

 # Lucene Full Text Index

-Full text index can be created using the OrientDB SQL syntax as written [here](https://github.com/orientechnologies/orientdb/wiki/Indexes).
+Full text index can be created using the OrientDB SQL syntax as written [here](https://github.com/orientechnologies/orientdb-docs/blob/master/Indexes.md).
 Specify the index engine to use the lucene full text capabilities.

+Starting from OrientDB 2.0, Lucene plugin is part of the OrientDB distribution.
 Syntax:

 ```sql